ifwe/antelope/README.md

 that data scientists use to extract data for training a machine learning model with the software used to run that model in production, a much faster progress cycle becomes possible.

+## What's new in v0.2 ##

+This remains a demonstration release designed to expose the API and programming style.

+Updates in v0.2 include:
+* Spell correction in product search demo - we found that the most apparent cause of recommendation errors in the demo was spelling mistakes.
+* [Web demo](doc/demo-web.md) - front-end for the product search demo so you can interact with the product directly
+* Cached events - this performance improvement saves events to a cache using binary serialization.
+Eliminating input parsing and merging overheads speeds up development cycles and makes practical larger data sets.

-This is a v0.1 release!
-It is backed by a toy in-memory state implementation, the API is incomplete, and it's subject to radical change.
-We encourage you to explore the framework and demo code, but please understand that it is not ready for practical use of any sort.
+We encourage you to explore the framework and to run the demos, but please understand that production needs have not been yet provided for.
+Among other things, the in-memory state representation uses JVM objects whereas our production implementation uses packed arrays, an optimization that allows for larger models and practical checkpoints.

 We're releasing Antelope now because we want your feedback!
 Please join the [Google Group](https://groups.google.com/forum/#!forum/antelope-rte) and please